rachelmoon290/apatinder-documentation/docs/index.md

 ## Summary
-In conclusion, we have a working web architecture that performs dog recommendations for potential adopters
+In conclusion, we have a working web architecture that performs dog recommendations for potential adopters.
+Our web application will help improve dog adoption rate by recommending the right dogs that the adopters are more likely to adopt.
+Furthermore, our application helps publicize even the dogs that have stayed long in the shelter by featuring them on the main page, as well as matching users with long-stay dogs with highest ranking.

-Our web application will help improve dog adoption rate by recommending the right dogs that the adopters are more likely to adopt and keep.
-Furthermore, our application helps publicize even the dogs that have stayed long in the shelter, by featuring them on the main page as featured dogs, and
+If the shelter visitors actually start using our matching application, it will reduce the time the matchmakers have to spend with each person, and also keep the visitors engaged while waiting for their appointment.
+We hope that our web application will consequentially help reduce the visitor's appointment cancellation rate.

 ## Future Work
 Now that we have a working web application architecture, the next step is to collect real user swipes data and get feedback from the app users in order to evaluate and improve recommendation model performance.
 We can conduct testing such as A/B testing in order to determine whether our model results in higher dog adoption rate than random selection model.
 Furthermore, we plan to continue developing the application to suit APA!'s needs and work on the application rollout.